 Out of work most of Stacey’s time is spent looking after her young son Henry, but loves to get out riding from time to time and her and Henry can often be found walking the dogs together.
 Stacey is also currently pregnant with her second child and due to go back on maternity leave in August.

-Meet Katie and her gorgeous Labradors Murphy (sitting) and Chester (lying down).
-She has also recently obtained a Cockerpoo puppy called Dexter.
+Meet Katie and her gorgeous Cockerpoo Dexter, her family surprised her with Dexter as her 21st birthday present as she’s always wanted a loyal companion of her own.
 At home she has two guinea pigs called Peppa and Layla.
 Katie qualified in 2013 and loves working in our friendly team, she has recently taken the position of deputy head nurse within the practice.
 Katie loves to talk about raw food feeding and seeing the benefits this brings to our patients, as well as looking at alternative ways to help treat pets.
 She loves using the K-Laser to help patients and seeing the improvement a course of treatment can make to that patients life.